LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 ### Limitations
 - Only content of the same type can be replaced
 - The original content can only be restored by restoring the initial backup
+- Only content that is already added to the game can be replaced

 ## Mark a mod to modify already existing content